-Agrimaine Biogas Cogen project was one of the two methanization projects selected under the CRE (Commission de Régulation de l’Energie) #5 tender in 2016 and, as such, benefits from government support through a preferential long-term tariff for the electricity generated. ( source https://www.greenunivers.com/2017/03/qui-sont-les-laureats-du-premier-appel-doffres-biomassebiogaz-159795/ )
+Agrimaine Biogas Cogen project is one of the two methanization projects selected under the CRE (Commission de Régulation de l’Energie) #5 tender and, as such, benefits from government support through a preferential long-term tariff for the electricity generated.

-This project contributes to the goals set by the French energy code regarding waste treatment, recovery of non-recyclable solid waste, and the replacement of fossil fuels by renewable energy sources:
+The Project contributes to the goals set by the French Energy Code regarding waste treatment, the recovery of non-recyclable solid waste, and the replacement of fossil fuels by renewable energy sources:

-As part of the construction, additional works were allocated to integrate a so-called hygienisation unit to the methanization plant.
-In line with the latest environmental regulations, this hygienisation unit eliminates bacteria in the digestate, before this digestate is given back to the farmers and used as fertilizer.
-Some technical improvements are being made to the plant to improve the prevention of overflow risks.
+As part of the construction, additional works were made to integrate a sanitation unit to the methanization plant.
+In line with the latest environmental regulations, this sanitation unit eliminates bacteria in the digestate, before this digestate is redistributed to the farmers and used as fertilizer.

 Learn more about the project:

 and cogeneration plant in France at completion date